 Fee for service

 Generally the most straight-forward of the four models, a fee-for-service structure is where you simply pay a flat fee for a set amount or type of advice.
-An hour-long sit-down session with your planner of choice might cost $250.
+For example, an hour-long session with your planner of choice might cost $250.
 Having them prepare a Statement of Advice might cost $1,500, while implementing the advice might cost $1,000.
 Ongoing annual review fees could vary anywhere from $1,000 to $5,000 depending on the complexity of what’s involved.
 Set fees align closely with the models used by other professionals such as solicitors and accountants and can be good for those who want to know exactly how much they’ll be paying ahead of time.
-However, there can be issues such as:

-- Framing financial advice as a disposable, once-off transaction rather than as an evolving and ongoing service
+- Whether the financial advice is framed as a disposable, once-off transaction rather than as an evolving and ongoing service, as this won’t suit every customer;

-- A one-off financial advice fee may not be tax-deductible, depending on the nature of services and advice provided
+- A one-off financial advice fee may not be tax-deductible, depending on the nature of services and advice provided.
+According to the Australian Taxation Office (ATO), fees can generally only be claimed as a tax deduction where they are considered to be a cost incurred in the course of producing assessable income;

 - High up-front costs can be a turn-off for some individuals, regardless of the potential long-term financial benefits of the advice being paid for.